demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: Domain.Registrant.Phone
   description: The phone number for receiving abuse reports.
   type: String
+- contextPath: Domain.Tags
+  description: (List) Tags of the domain.
+  type: Unknown
+- contextPath: Domain.FeedRelatedIndicators.value
+  description: Indicators that are associated with the domain.
+  type: String
+- contextPath: Domain.FeedRelatedIndicators.type
+  description: The type of the indicators that are associated with the domain.
+  type: String
+- contextPath: Domain.FeedRelatedIndicators.description
+  description: The description of the indicators that are associated with the domain.
+  type: String
+- contextPath: Domain.MalwareFamily
+  description: The malware family associated with the domain.
+  type: String
 - contextPath: Domain.WHOIS.DomainStatus
   description: The status of the domain.
   type: String